tjbencomo/scc-meta-analysis/README.md

 ## Data
 ### Raw Data
-Raw data can easily be downloaded from the apropriate sites with the data download scripts:
+Raw data (FASTQ files) can easily be downloaded from the apropriate sites with the data download scripts:

 * `download_sra.sh` - download all FASTQ files available on SRA.
 Pulls SRR IDs from `srr_ids.txt`
 * `download_ena.sh` - download all FASTQ files available on BioStudies.
 Pulls ERR IDs from `ena_fastq_urls.txt`